 INTRODUCTION

 A Touchstone file (also known as an SnP file) is an ASCII text file used for documenting the n-port network parameter data of an active device or passive interconnect network.
-While Touchstone files have been accepted as a de facto standard for the transfer of frequency dependent n-port parameters, up until this document no formal specification of the file format or syntax had been produced.
-This document, based upon information from Agilent Technologies, Inc. (the originator of Touchstone), is a formal specification of the Touchstone file format and is intended for use with documents and specifications produced by the IBIS Open Forum.
+While Touchstone files have been accepted as a de facto standard for the transfer of frequency dependent n-port parameters, up until the release of the Touchstone 2.0 document, no formal specification of the file format or syntax had been produced.
+The Touchstone 2.0 document, based upon information from Agilent Technologies, Inc. (the originator of Touchstone), was a formal specification of the Touchstone file format and was intended for use with documents and specifications produced by the IBIS Open Forum.

-Version 2.0 was created based upon the original Touchstone definition, with added features in the style of IBIS (I/O Buffer Information Specification) and the ICM (IBIS Interconnect Model) specification.
-Files written using the original syntax are compatible with the updated specification and are treated as Version 1.0.
+Version 2.0 was created based upon the original Agilent Technologies, Inc. documentation with added features in the style of IBIS (I/O Buffer Information Specification).
+Files written using the original syntax are compatible with the Version 2.0 specification and are referred to as Version 1.0 files, even though a Version 1.0 specification was never published.

+In this document Version 1.0 is an internal designation for files which use the option line syntax that supports at most a single reference resistance for all ports.

+Version 1.1 is an internal designation for files which use the option line syntax that supports independent reference resistances per port.
+Note that Version 1.0 or Version 1.1 files may require formatting changes and potentially numerical recalculation of some non-S-parameter data for conversion to Version 2.0 or 2.1 files.

+In this document, if no differences are noted by a Version 1.1 rule, the statements designated as Version 1.0 also apply for Version 1.1 files.

+Version 2.1 was created to make corrections to several examples, clarify the filename extensions used for Touchstone files, and permit more flexible definitions for network data reference resistances.

+Except for the [Version] string argument “2.1” as described in this document, [Version] 2.1 files are identical to [Version] 2.0 files.

 GENERAL SYNTAX RULES AND GUIDELINES

 The following are the general syntax rules and guidelines for a Touchstone file.